jbowdre/runtimeterror/content/posts/tailscale-ssh-serve-funnel/index.md

   - vpn
 ---

 I've spent the past two years in love with [Tailscale](https://tailscale.com/), which builds on the [secure and high-performance Wireguard VPN protocol](/cloud-based-wireguard-vpn-remote-homelab-access/) and makes it [really easy to configure and manage](/secure-networking-made-simple-with-tailscale/).
-Being able to easily (and securely) access remote devices as if they were on the same LAN pretty awesome to begin with, but Tailscale is packed with an ever-expanding set of features that can really help to streamline your operations too.
+Being able to easily (and securely) access remote devices as if they were on the same LAN is pretty awesome to begin with, but Tailscale is packed with an ever-expanding set of features that can really help to streamline your operations too.
 Here are three of my favorites.

 ### Tailscale SSH
 Tailscale already takes care of issuing, rotating, and otherwise managing the Wireguard keys used for securing communications between the systems in your tailnet.
 [Tailscale SSH](https://tailscale.com/kb/1193/tailscale-ssh) lets it do the same for your SSH keys as well.
 No more manually dropping public keys on systems you're setting up for remote access.
 No more scrambling to figure out how to get your private key onto your mobile device so you can SSH to a server.
 No more worrying about who has access to what.
 Tailscale can solve all those concerns for you - and it does it without impacting traditional SSH operations: